 Not all operating expenses are directly related to the production of goods or services.
 They fund all costs related to day-to-day business operations.
 This includes marketing, research and development, administrative costs, rent, utilities, workspace-related costs, travel, and depreciation and amortization.

+Depreciation and amortization are considered operating expenses because they reflect regular, expected costs of doing business.
+They represent the gradual loss in value of owned assets over time.
 In contrast, non-operating expenses (such as legal settlements, disaster-related losses, or losses on asset sales) are unusual, one-time events that don’t reflect the business’s normal operations.
 Meanwhile, depreciation and amortization are anticipated and systematically accounted for, giving a clearer picture of the true cost of running the business.

 Salaries and other forms of compensation are classified as operating expenses and can be fixed, variable, or semi-variable depending on their structure.
 Fixed salaries are considered fixed operating costs because they remain constant regardless of production or sales levels.
 Hourly wages and commissions are variable because they fluctuate depending on hours or projects worked.
+Meanwhile, salaries with bonuses or commissions are semi-variable because they have a base expectation that increases according to performance.

 The value-added tax (VAT) a business pays on purchases can count as an operating expense if the business is not VAT-registered.
 This is because VAT is a cost the business expects to incur through its day-to-day operations.
+However, VAT-registered businesses are allowed to reclaim VAT from tax authorities.
+Because the money returns to the business, it does not count as an operating expense.